Krull (film): Special effects

 Meddings led the special effects department of Krull.
 British artist Christopher Tucker was also originally in the project but left due to creative differences.
 Nick Maley and his crew produced several effects six weeks before filming began.
 The effects department often went for challenging visual effects and designs that were unusual to achieve in the early 1980s.
 Meddings described how the special effects were made for the movie:

 It was a hard show in terms of effects.
 Whenever you do an effects picture, you try to come up with something new.
 Unfortunately, you don't always succeed.
 You may think you've done something amazing, but, ultimately, it's up to the audience for that verdict.
 We really worked ourselves silly on this one, though.

 Meddings created miniatures for the setting of the film's titular planet.
 The model Meddings constructed for Lyssa's castle was twenty feet high.
 Shots of it were done in Italy using forced perspective to make it look taller than it really was.
 The model of the Black Fortress was twelve feet high, and an electrical system was used to create the light within it.
 Because the Black Fortress disintegrates at the end of the film, it was constructed "like a jigsaw puzzle with parts able to be pulled apart on cue."

 In Krull, Ergo uses his magic to transform into creatures such as puppies and geese.
 Meddings used an effects strategy that showed these transformations differently from traditional cross dissolve methods, reasoning that it had "been done to death".
 He explained:

 We did it with a series of blow-ups embellished with artwork so that you could actually blend in the actor.
 The actor [David Battley] dropped down to his knees and we used a series of blow-ups to reduce him to puppy size.
 Then, halfway through the transition, we introduced blowups of the puppy, blending the two sets together with artwork.
 Then, as the last still went on screen, we substituted the real dog who just wagged his tail and walked away.
 It was a trick, but it looks quite magical.

+The character Rell the Cyclops was designed by Nick Maley.
+Prosthetic makeup covered Bernard Bresslaw's eyes while a radio controlled the character's "solo" eyeball on his forehead.
+Bresslaw was only able to look through one eye hole while in costume; he explained how, during the swamp scene, the other actors had to protect him from walking into the swamp.

+Twenty-three pieces of "aging" prosthetics were applied to Francesca Annis' face for her role as Lyssa, the Widow of the Web.

+Voice casting

+Lysette Anthony's voice was re-dubbed for her character Lyssa by the uncredited American actress Lindsay Crouse as the producers wanted the Princess to have a more mature-sounding voice.
+Robbie Coltrane's voice was dubbed over by an uncredited Michael Elphick.